mldangelo/personal-site/src/data/about.md

 Now, I am working on the dynamics of impression formation with a computational approach.
 Specifically, I am interested in how people update their judgment about the **competence** of others when presented with new (noisy) evidence.
 Does it follow optimal Bayesian rules?
 How do first impressions (mostly non-verbal cues) interact with behavioral and verbal cues?

+# Informal CV

-# Outside academia
+# Alongside Academia

-In my free time, I am a freelance data scientist.
-I develop and integrate machine learning algorithms within
+In my spare time, I work as a freelance data scientist with extensive experience in designing and deploying scalable solutions for data-driven projects.
+My expertise spans machine learning, natural language processing, large language models and statistical analysis.

+I also enjoy rock climbing, video games and learning new skills.